dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     libraries when this feature ships.
 But we would also like to not immediately break existing code.
 To avoid forcing users to immediately migrate, declarations in pre-feature libraries can ignore *some* `base`, `interface` and `final` modifiers on *some* declarations in platform libraries, and can mix in non-`mixin` classes from platform libraries, as long as such a class has `Object` as superclass and declares no constructors.
-    Instead, users will only have to abide by those restrictions when they upgrade their library's language version.
+    Instead, users will only have to abide by those restrictions when they upgrade their library's language version to 3.0 or later.
     _It will still not be possible to, e.g., extend or implement the `int` class, even if will now have a `final` modifier._
     Going through a pre-feature library does not remove transitive restrictions for code in post-feature libraries.
 Any post-feature library declaration which has a platform library class marked `base` or `final` as a superinterface must be marked `base`, `final` or `sealed`, and cannot be implemented locally, even if the superinterface chain goes through a pre-feature library declaration, and even if that declaration ignores the `base` modifier.

     This is special case behavior only available to platform libraries.
     Package libraries should use versioning to to introduce breaking